TNO-DPP/dpp-data-repository/README.md

 A DID-based approach solves this, because then, a company can support something like <did:solarframeworks:dpp-data:product:111> which supports the concept of a controller of a decentralized identifier - implying that the location of the ID resolution could be placed in a industry-supporting registry, managed by the EU, or other organizations, with a strategy towards updating the controller of a DID document.

 This will be expanded upon in a different document.
 Other strategies for globally unique IDs exist as well, and all have some tradeoffs and advantages.

+TODO: Figure out GeneratedBy, EventDeltas, and the integration of InstantaneousEvents vs Activities in Prov-O.